 Have you written the next This is Us, Insecure, Atlanta, Westworld, Veep, Game of Thrones or even an animation like Bojack Horseman?
 Or have you written something unlike anything we've seen before?
 We want to read it all!

-We're seeking 10 incredible 1/2 hour and 1 hour TV Pilots in all genres!
-Each winner will win $500 and then be considered for a huge grand prize opportunity to win $5,000, an option consideration by Creative Screenwriter Productions, consideration for representation by Culture Creative Entertainment plus industry exposure through our other contacts.
-TV Pilots are in more demand than ever, and we're working hard to pair talented writers and their projects with our industry partners.
+We're seeking 10 incredible 1/2 hour and 1 hour Pilots in all genres!
+Each Finalist will receive $500 and and go on to be considered for Grand Prize to win $3,000, an option consideration by Creative Screenwriter Productions, consideration for representation by Culture Creative Entertainment plus industry exposure through our other contacts.
+Pilots are in more demand than ever, and we're working hard to pair talented writers and their projects with our industry partners.

 SUBMIT YOUR BEST

-Half-hour and one-hour TV Pilots in all genres are accepted.
+Half-hour and one-hour Pilots in all genres are accepted.